KhawajaFashi/Python-Projects/README.md

 4. [Contact](#contact)

 ## Overview
 This repository contains multiple Python projects that demonstrate various programming concepts and problem-solving techniques.
-From beginner-friendly projects to more advanced applications, these projects are designed to improve my Python skills and contribute to the open-source community.
+From beginner-friendly projects to more advanced applications, these projects are designed to improve my Python skills.

 ## Projects List
 Here are some of the key projects in this repository: